Marcennaji/HoldemCore/README.md

 This project, PokerTraining, is released under the MIT License — you are free to use, learn from, and contribute to it.

-⚖️ Note on legacy code:
-The initial version of PokerTraining (2011, SourceForge) reused portions of the open-source [PokerTH](https://github.com/pokerth/pokerth) engine, which at that time was distributed under **GPLv2**.
+⚖️ Note : the initial version of PokerTraining (2011, SourceForge) reused portions of the open-source [PokerTH](https://github.com/pokerth/pokerth) engine, which at that time was distributed under **GPLv2**.
 That early codebase focused mainly on adding poker bot strategies and AI logic.

 Since 2025, the engine has undergone a **complete rewrite**: all PokerTH-derived code has been replaced with a **fully original, modular codebase under MIT**.